MiguelAngelLopezGarcia/Chess/README.md

 pieces) and depurated some repeated code.
 I didn't implemented the AI because it is not funny to play against a random machine (at the moment I don't know how to do a good AI).

+Here you can check a live preview of the code: https://replit.com/@MiguelAngelLope/Chess#main.rb

 I really hope you enjoy this game as much as I enjoyed making it!
 And if you are here to get some ideas I hope to be helpful :)